nemo794/nisarqa/docs/product_specs/05_stats_h5.md

 # Statistical Summary (QA HDF5)

-The QA HDF5 file contains a variety of metadata about the input L1/L2 granule, including:
+The QA HDF5 file (See Appendix A [RD1]) contains a variety of metadata about the input L1/L2 granule, including:

 * Statistics and metrics of the layers and datasets.